quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Endpoints who wish to migrate need to consider the effects of the current ACK_FREQUENCY parameters and how they affect the connection after migration.
-It's common for an implementation to reset its congestion controller when a connection is migrated, which may lead to undesirable performance if the acknowledgement behavior isn't updated by the peer with a new ACK_FREQUENCY frame.
+The congestion controller and rtt estimator are reset upon migration ({{Section 9.4 of QUIC-TRANSPORT}}), which may lead to undesirable performance if the acknowledgement behavior isn't updated by the peer with a new ACK_FREQUENCY frame.